 Display KML layers

 A KML layer references a KML file.
-All of the supported elements of the source KML file are contained within the one KML layer.
-The display of the KML features within is dictated by the KML file itself, but you can turn features on or off from the Contents pane.
-Use the check boxes at each node to control the visibility of each node (and its children, if it's a container node), just like other layers and group layers.
+All of the supported elements of the source KML file are contained in the one KML layer.
+The display of the KML features in the layer is dictated by the KML file, but you can turn features on or off in the Contents pane.
+Use the check boxes at each node to control the visibility of each node (and its children, if it's a container node), in the same way as other layers and group layers.
 In KML layers, however, the visibility settings are not persisted in the layer.
 When you reopen the map or scene, the visibility state is reset to how it is defined in the KML layer.

 In some cases, some parts of the KML structure may be defined in the source KML file as hidden.
 When this occurs, you cannot expand or otherwise see this part of the hierarchy in the Contents pane; however, the associated KML features still draw on the map or scene canvas.

 The altitude modes available in a KML file differ from the elevation types available in ArcGIS Pro.
 For example, you cannot reference the seafloor in ArcGIS Pro.
 When KML data references the seafloor, the elevation of the KML layer references the ground instead.
-The chart below shows how the altitude modes are translated.
+The following chart shows how the altitude modes are translated:

 |KML altitude mode||ArcGIS Pro elevation type|